okoala/awesome-stars/README.md

 - [WebGL_SDK](https://github.com/powervr-graphics/WebGL_SDK) - WebGL 3D graphics demos and helper code written in Javascript.
 Optimized for PowerVR devices
 - [nunjucks](https://github.com/mozilla/nunjucks) - A powerful templating engine with inheritance, asynchronous control, and more (jinja2 inspired)
 - [habitica](https://github.com/HabitRPG/habitica) - A habit tracker app which treats your goals like a Role Playing Game.
-- [apostrophe](https://github.com/punkave/apostrophe) - Apostrophe is a CMS framework for Node.js that supports in-context editing, schema-driven content types, flexible widgets, and much more.
+- [apostrophe](https://github.com/apostrophecms/apostrophe) - Apostrophe is a CMS framework for Node.js that supports in-context editing, schema-driven content types, flexible widgets, and much more.
+Hint: start with the docs and use apostrophe-cli.
 - [particles.js](https://github.com/VincentGarreau/particles.js) - A lightweight JavaScript library for creating particles
 - [material](https://github.com/angular/material) - Material design for AngularJS
 - [PhotoSwipe](https://github.com/dimsemenov/PhotoSwipe) - JavaScript image gallery for mobile and desktop, modular, framework independent